Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

 ## Task 3: Creating Azure Search Indexes

+In this task, you’ll set up Azure Cognitive Search indexes by configuring data source schema files with your storage account connection string, and then using a PowerShell script to create the data sources, indexes, and indexers.
+This will prepare the search service to query and retrieve information from the COVID-19 datasets.

 1. Navigate to the [Azure portal](https://portal.azure.com), search for **Resource groups (1)** and select **Resource groups (2)** under Services.

     ![Open Azure resource group](media/Lab2-00.png)